interactions-py/interactions.py/docs/src/API Reference/API Reference/utils.md

 These are a collection of utility methods that are used throughout the library.
 There are several more that are not included here, as they are reserved for internal use.

 !!! info
-    All of these methods can be imported from the `naff.client.utils` namespace
+    All of these methods can be imported from the `interactions.client.utils` namespace

 ## Formatting
 These methods are to help you format strings for messages.